 Ha Giang Vietnam: Top 10 things to see and do

 Located in the far Northeast of Vietnam, Ha Giang province, which borders China, is an off-the-beaten-path destination of breathtaking beauty.
-It is perhaps the spectacular province of all of Vietnam that we suggest discovering through the 10 activities unmissable when you stay in Ha Giang.
+It is perhaps the most spectacular province of all of Vietnam that we suggest discovering through the 10 unmissable activities when you stay in Ha Giang.

 Top 10 of Ha Giang